 What Recent Buyers Report

 Buyers have loved Generac 7117 GP2200i.
-It is extremely lightweight and reliable.
-It is also quiet, making buyers more satisfied.
-A few also liked the efficient design.
-It is also very easy to use and good solid power.
+It is extremely lightweight and reliable, and is also quiet, making buyers more satisfied.
+A few also liked the efficient design, and it's also very easy to use and good solid power.

 Why it Stands Out to Us

-Carrying tons of things on a road trip is always a problem, but carrying the Generac 7117 GP2200i generator will not add to your weight as it weighs only 46 pounds.
+Carrying tons of things on a road trip is always a problem, but the Generac 7117 GP2200i generator won't add much weight as its only 46 pounds.
 It has an efficient, user-friendly design, featuring indicator LED lights and USB port.